nagypeter/angular-node-creditscore/tutorials/sample.app.pipeline.md

 The *wercker.yml* defines the configuration of your automation pipelines with a collection of Steps that you wish to execute.
 In your *wercker.yml* you can specify any pipeline you like.
-There is one special pipeline called `dev` which will only be executed when running it with the CLI using the wercker dev command.
-Examples of pipeline names: *build*, *push-to-releases, rest-functional-test*, etc.
+There might be one (our sample app doesn't contain it) the special pipeline called `dev` which will only be executed when running it with the CLI using the wercker dev command.
+Examples of pipeline names that exist in our sample app are *build*, *push-to-releases, rest-functional-test*, etc.

 A pipeline can have its own base box (Docker container), like in this example the *node:6.10* official Node.js Docker container.
 You can use different base boxes per pipeline.